lectern/AutoSubtitlesGenerator/README.md

 Once all inputs are valid and set, a .srt file will be found in the same location as your video once the processing is done.

-Feel free to contact me @ Lectern#5112 if any problems arise.
+Feel free to contact me on discord @ lectern if any problems arise.